researchsoft/website/content/taskforces/20-content.md

 ### The Code Availability group

-Is a joint ReSA task force and FORCE11 working group working towards greater alignment on policy and other related actions for code availability.
+This is a joint ReSA task force and FORCE11 working group working towards greater alignment on policy and other related actions for code availability.
 Code availability is concerned with the code associated with the findings of an article being made available alongside (or prior to) the publication of the article.
 The group has an initial focus on publisher policies concerning code availability.
 Then the group will look at ways that tools and guidance might help with policy adoption, with the overarching aim of getting more code shared.
 Contact [code-availability+owner@googlegroups.com](mailto:code-availability+owner@googlegroups.com) to request to join or for any questions.

 ### Database of Research Software Funding Opportunities